Jacob Obermeyer: Return to Bavaria

-After his return to home in the summer of 1876 he published a series of articles entitled My trip to the ruins of Babylon in the Hebrew weekly HaMaggid.
+After his return home in the summer of 1876 he published a series of articles entitled My trip to the ruins of Babylon in the Hebrew weekly HaMaggid.

 Teacher of Persian royalty

 From that time until his final return to Europe in 1884, Obermeyer often found the opportunity to travel even further through the scenery between the Euphrates and Tigris, and to explore and to extend his knowledge on the Babylonian Talmud.
 In the meantime the prince Abbas Mirza Mulkara reconciled with his brother and in 1881 returned to Persia.

 Obermeyer accompanied him first to Kaswin and then to Tehran, where he replaced the teacher in the house of the Persian prince.

 Teacher in Vienna

-In 1884 he received an invitation to come to Vienna as a teacher of Arabic and Persian language and literature at the College of Oriental Languages, where he was active until 1915.
+In 1884 he received an invitation to come to Vienna as a teacher of Arabic and Persian language and literature at the Kaiserlich-Königliche Öffentliche Lehranstalt für Orientalische Sprachen (Imperial-Royal Public College of Oriental Languages, founded as part of the k.k.
+Akademie für Orientalische Sprachen), where he was active until 1915.